 |Share / Tweet / Pin Me!|

-The key thing to remember about compound conjugations is that there are two verbs: the auxiliary verb, which conjugates for the required tense or mood, and the main verb, which is always in the form of the past participle.
+The key thing to remember about compound conjugations is that there are two verbs:

 |J’ai mangé.||I have eaten, I ate.||passé composé|